strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 The reconcile ends but the scale down cannot proceed because the brokers to be removed are still hosting some partition replicas.
 On the next reconciliation, the cluster operator will try to do a scale down again, so going through the same flow.
 The scale down check fails but the rebalancing cannot run because of the `KafkaRebalance` custom resource in the `NotReady` state.
-The user can fix it by deleting the `KafkaRebalance` custom resource so that on the next reconciliation, the operator will be able to retry an auto-rebalancing, by recreating a new `KafkaRebalance` custom resource.
+The user can fix it by deleting the `KafkaRebalance` custom resource, because the operator removed the corresponding finalizer, so that on the next reconciliation, the operator will be able to retry an auto-rebalancing, by recreating a new `KafkaRebalance` custom resource.
 Another approach the user can take is removing the `spec.cruiseControl.autoRebalance` (other than deleting the `KafkaRebalance` custom resource) in order to run a manual rebalancing later on.

 ## Affected/not affected projects